JetBrains/intellij-sdk-docs/reference_guide/custom_language_support/registering_file_type.md

 [LanguageFileType.getIcon()](upsource:///platform/core-api/src/com/intellij/openapi/fileTypes/LanguageFileType.java)
 method and verify that the correct icon is displayed for files which have the extension(s) associated with your file type.

-If you want IDEs to advertise that your plugin supports some extensions as in the example below, look at the information about [the feature extractor](/plugin_repository/feature_extractor.md).
+If you want IDEs to show a hint prompting users that your plugin supports some extensions as in the example below, look at the information about [the feature extractor](/plugin_repository/feature_extractor.md).

 ![File Extensions Type of Feature](/plugin_repository/img/feature_extractor_extensions.png)